codeenigma/ce-contrib-tools/README.md

 * `prepare_branch --name my_new_feature --origin my-fork`

+If you want to use another live branch, for example `2.x`, then you can do something like this:

+* `prepare_branch --name my_new_feature --default 2.x`

 # commit
+This has four optional arguments:

+* `--apply` - causes the preparation of a branch to merge into the default branch
+* `--default` - as with `prepare_branch`, allows you to set the default branch you're working from, defaulting to `1.x` - note, it will also set the `devel` branch to `devel-$TARGET_BRANCH` so assumes both exist - e.g. `--default 2.x` will set the default branch to `2.x` and the development branch to `devel-2.x`
+* `--remote` - allows you to specify a remote other than `origin`, e.g. `--remote my-fork`
+* `--skip-checks` - prevents Git from running local hooks

-This has two optional arguments, `--apply`, which causes the preparation of a branch to merge into the default branch, and `--remote` which allows you to specify a remote other than `origin`, e.g. `--remote my-fork`.
-If you run `commit` on its own then it will only prepare a branch to merge to the development branch (usually `devel`) and it will assume the remote name is `origin`.
+If you run `commit` on its own then it will only prepare a branch to merge to the development branch (defaulting to `devel`) and it will assume the remote name is `origin` and the development branch is `devel`.

 ## Usage
 * Go to the repo you want to work in
-* Check out your feature branch, e.g. `git checkout my_new_feature`
+* Check out your feature branch, e.g. `git checkout my_new_feature` or, better yet, use the `prepare_branch` command
 * Work on your feature
 * Add and commit your changes, e.g. `git add . && git commit -m "Adding my new feature."`
 * Execute the `commit` command - without the `--apply` option it will only create a development PR branch